North Wootton railway station

-North Wootton was a railway station on the King's Lynn to Hunstanton line which opened in 1862 to serve the village of North Wootton on the outskirts of King's Lynn in Norfolk, England.
+North Wootton (originally Wootton) was a railway station on the King's Lynn to Hunstanton line which opened in 1862 to serve the village of North Wootton on the outskirts of King's Lynn in Norfolk, England.
 The station closed along with the line in 1969.

 History

 From opening the Lynn and Hunstanton Railway was operated by the Great Eastern Railway for a share of the gross receipts.

 On 3 August 1863 a passenger train ran into a bullock near North Wootton station.
 Five passengers were killed as a result with the poor state of the rolling stock being partially to blame.